neuralmagic/sparseml/user-guide/modifiers.md

 [Source Code](https://github.com/neuralmagic/sparseml/blob/main/src/sparseml/pytorch/sparsification/pruning/modifier_pruning_magnitude.py)

-### First and Second Order Methods
+### 3. First and Second Order Methods

 Beyond gradual magnitude pruning, where weights that are closest to 0 are iteratively pruned at the end of every epoch, more advanced techniques have been developed to use first and second order methods to identify the least impactful weights.
 These methods are generally more compute intensive (as they can require approximating the Hessian matrix), but are helpful for reaching higher levels of sparsity without accuracy loss.

 #### OBSPruningModifier

 `OBSPruningModifier` implements the [OBS algorithm](https://arxiv.org/abs/2203.07259).
 Just like gradual magnitude pruning, the OBS algorithm iteratively prunes the least important weights at the end of each epoch.
 However, rather than removing weights closest to 0 (like GMP), the OBS algorithm is a second-order method that approximates the Hessian matrix to identify the least important weights.
-While OBS is compute-intensive, it is a generally a great place to start when pruning transformers models (Neural Magic uses this method internally).
+While OBS is compute-intensive, it is a generally has excellent results when pruning transformers models (Neural Magic uses this method internally).

 Parameters:
 - `init_sparsity`: Initial sparsity for each layer at `start_epoch`